The Gift (INXS song)

-"The Gift" is the first single released from Australian rock band INXS's 1993 album, Full Moon, Dirty Hearts.
-The song was written by Jon Farriss and Michael Hutchence.
-Upon its release, it reached number two in Portugal, number six on the US Billboard Album Rock Tracks chart, and number 16 in Australia.
-The music video was banned by MTV due to featuring controversial content.
+"The Gift" is the first single released from Australian rock band INXS's ninth studio album, Full Moon, Dirty Hearts (1993).
+The song was written by Kirk Pengilly, Jon Farriss and Michael Hutchence.
+Upon its release in October 1993 by East West Records, it reached number two in Portugal, number six on the US Billboard Album Rock Tracks chart, and number 16 in Australia.
+The accompanying music video was banned by MTV due to featuring controversial content.

 Music video

 The music video for "The Gift" dramatises issues ranging from war and terrorism to famine and pollution with the band appearing to crash through the TV screen in anger.
 The video was banned by MTV owing to its use of Holocaust and Gulf War footage.

 In an interview with the director and long-term collaborator Richard Lowenstein: "The video uses harrowing visuals in order to portray man's ability to create havoc and destruction.
 The message behind the video is to show how as viewers, we have become accepting of, and increasingly apathetic to images of gross human suffering and violence."